nadako/TinkStateSharp/docs/articles/unity.md

 To support that in the Unity engine, the library contains an implementation of a batching `Scheduler` that hooks into Unity's player loop.

+## Binding Lifetime

+Unity support also includes a number of helper static extensions to simplify managing lifetime of bindings attached to Unity game objects.
+See [Binding Lifetime](unity-lifetime-helper.md) section for more information.

 ## Examples

 The library repository contains the [`playground-unity`](https://github.com/nadako/TinkStateSharp/tree/master/playground-unity) folder with the Unity project that contains some usage examples.